Pedro Juan Caballero, Paraguay: Education

 The district has a total of 31 secondary schools and high schools.
 Among the private ones, the best known are: The Parochial Rosenstiel School, of the Redemptorist Missionaries; Santa María de los Ángeles School, of the Franciscan Education Sisters of Cristo Rey; the Ebenezer College and the Baptist School.
 Among the nationals, the best known is the Dr. Raúl Peña Regional Education Center and the Cerro Corá National School of Commerce.

 It is the headquarters of universities such as the subsidiaries of the Faculty of Agricultural Sciences and the Faculty of Law and Social Sciences of the National University of Asunción; private universities such as the Universidad Sudamericana, Columbia University, UniNorte, the Catholic University "Nuestra Señora de la Asunción", Polytechnic and Artistic University of Paraguay, Universidad del Pacífico, Intercontinental University, American University, Technological University, La Serrana University, Three University Borders, San Carlos University, San Lorenzo University, National University of Villa Rica del Espíritu Santo, among others.

 Climate

-The climate of Pedro Juan Caballero is humid subtropical (Cfa, according to the Köppen climate classification).
+The climate of Pedro Juan Caballero is classified as humid subtropical climate (Köppen climate classification Cfa) bordering with tropical rainforest climate (Af) according to the Köppen climate classification.
 The average annual temperature is 21 C. The annual average of precipitations is abundant, with 1650 mm approximately.

 Summers are hot, with a January average of 25 C. The high humidity usually becomes suffocating to heat.
 The winter is mild, with an average July temperature of 18 C. Temperatures below 0 C or above 36 C are rarely encountered.